-The broken area of the clavicle may move when pressed on, and may feel like it is “crunching.”
+The broken area of the collarbone may move when pressed on, and may feel like it is “crunching.”

-A bump may be seen on the clavicle.
+A bump may be seen on the collarbone.
 This is called a fracture callus and is a sign that the fracture is healing.

-Clavicular fractures heal quickly on their own without treatment.
+Collarbone fractures heal quickly on their own without treatment.
 The doctor may recommend keeping the infant’s arm and shoulder still for several days.
-If so, this is done by putting the infant’s arm in a sling or pinning the infant’s sleeve to his or her shirt.
+If so, this is done by putting the infant’s arm in a sling or pinning the infant’s sleeve to their shirt.

 What are the long-term concerns?

 Even for serious fractures, healing is usually excellent with no long-term problems.
-A bump may remain on the clavicle over the area of the break.
+A bump may remain on the collarbone over the area of the break.
 This bump will slowly go away over time.